-Arshad (2012), studied the long run relationship between FDI, GDP and trade policy for Pakistan.
-The data span for the study was from 1965 to 2005.
-The results indicated that both export and import is statistically significant and it affects GDP in short-run while; FDI has no effect on GDP in the long run.
+Arshad (2012), studied the long-run relationship between FDI, GDP, and Trade Policy for Pakistan.
+The data span for the study was from 1965-2005.
+VAR was used for the analysis of the data.
+The results indicated that both export and import is statistically significant and it affects GDP in short-run while; FDI has no effect on GDP in the long-run.

-Falki (2009), scrutinize the shock of FDI on Economic progress of Pakistan.
-The sample size of the data is from 1980 to 2006 and variables included in the study are labor force, domestic saving and foreign invested capital.
+Falki (2009), studied the impact of FDI on Economic Development of Pakistan.
+In order to achieve the objective the data has been taken from State Bank of Pakistan.
+The sample size of the data is from 1980-2006 and variables included in the study are labor force, domestic saving and foreign invested capital.
 Endogenous Growth Theory has been used for the regression analysis, and concluded that FDI has a negative effect on GDP and FDI in the country.

-Shabbir and Mahmood (1982), deliberate the association among FDI and economic growth for Pakistan nation.
+Shabbir and Mahmood (1992), studied the relationship between FDI and economic growth for Pakistan economy.
 The data for the study is taken as time series annually data for the period of 1950 -1960 to 1987-1988.
-The estimated results of the studies concluded that FDI (loans and loans) has significant positive impact on the Real GNP.
-In addition,(Ahmed, et.al, 2003), was interested to study the relationship between FDI and exports by applying Granger Causality procedure for the period of 1972 to 2001 for Pakistan economy.
+The results of the studies concluded that FDI (loans) has significant positive impact on the Real GNP and, FDI is assumed together as a proxy of economic growth.

+Ahmed, et.al (2003), was interested to study the relationship between FDI and exports by applying Granger Causality procedure for the period of 1972-2001 for Pakistan economy.
 The results concluded that effect of FDI with respect to domestic output has a significant impact.

+Atique et al. (2004), explained the effect of FDI on GDP for Pakistan from 1970 to 2001.
 The result concluded that FDI impact is larger under export promotion regime as compared to import substitution regime.

-Aurangzeb et.al (2012), analyzed the relationship between foreign capital inflows and economic growth.
+Aurangzeb et.al (2012), analyzed the relationship between Foreign Capital Inflows and economic growth.
 He considered four variables in his study which are FDI, GDP, External debt and Remittance.
 Multiple regression analysis technique is used.
-Time series secondary was taken from 1981 to 2001.
-The results showed that three variables e.g FDI, external debt and remittance have statistically positive relationship with economic growth.
+Time series secondary were taken from 1981-2001.
+The results revealed that three variables e.g FDI, external debt and remittance have positive relationship with economic growth.